 I originally posted this recipe with roasted cherry tomatoes and fresh rocket, but as we are going through our archives and based on our goal for the year shared in this post, I felt that this recipe needed a refresh.
 This sauce is so simple, but the flavours achieved are amazing.
 It doesn’t take extra time to make it as it’s done during the time when the sweet potatoes are in the oven.

 - 1-1 ½ red capsicum depending on the size, diced

 - 1 can (400g) chopped tomatoes + ½ the can water

 - 3 cloves of finely chopped garlic

 - Pepper for seasoning

 - Fork the sweet potatoes to let out steam when baking.
-Place on a baking tray lined with unbleached baking paper.
-Turn the oven on 180 degrees and bake for around 40-50 minutes or until soft enough for mash.
+Place on a baking tray.
+Turn the oven on 180C (350F) and bake for around 40-50 minutes or until soft enough to mash.